isomorphic-software/smartclient-docs/classes/MultiGroupPanel.md

 **Flags**: IR

 ---
-## Attr: MultiGroupPanel.firstGroupLevelTitle
+## Attr: MultiGroupPanel.deleteLevelButtonTitle

 ### Description
-The title-text to appear in the first column for the first group-level.
+The title-text to appear on the deleteLevelButton

 ### Groups